andycabrera/FlydevsChallenge/README.md

 # Test examples

-### The return value must be an array with two items
+### The return value must be an array with two items.

 Request
 ```